matthewlloyd/Llama-Mini-Firmware/README.md

 ### Configuring Hotend Fan Speed

-The Prusa firmware limits the hotend fan speed to 38% because a happy user is a user with a quiet but underperforming machine.
+The Prusa firmware limits the hotend fan speed to 38% because a happy user is a user with an underperforming but quiet machine.
 The fan is capable of running at much higher RPMs.
 There are a few reasons you might want to do this:

 - Reduce heat creep.